-My mother lives in a house that is falling apart and dangerous to live in.
-The mortgage is up to date but in my late father's name.
-Should she just walk away from it or try to sell it?
+My mother lives in a house that is falling apart.
+The mortgage is in my late father's name.
+What are her options?

 There are consequences to every action.
 This is not as simple a situation as you believe.
 Your mother needs to retain the right type of attorney to determine what her options are, even if you believe the mortgage is up to date, since other problems exist.
 Only a PA mortgage foreclosure defense and probate attorney has the expertise to prevent you from having more problems than you can possibly imagine.
 To properly answer your questions and address your concerns, the best way to handle this is with an in-person consultation.
 You need to retain the best mortgage foreclosure defense and probate attorney you can afford.
 You should not be restricted by geographic factors.
 Pick the best lawyer you can find and remember one rule: a good lawyer is generally never cheap, and a cheap lawyer is generally never good so don't choose based on price.
 Use AVVO's Find a Lawyer tool to select a qualified attorney.
 Good luck.
 THIS IS NOT LEGAL ADVICE!
 YOU NEED TO SPEAK TO AN ATTORNEY WHO IS LICENSED IN YOUR STATE FOR LEGAL ADVICE.
 This is merely suggestions for you to think about in discussing your situation with the local attorney.